IconGrid

 This creates extra pressure on newsrooms to create the most useful and concise voter guides as possible, so voters can feel equipped but not overwhelmed when it comes time to exercise their right to vote.
 How do you both provide deep context and information on candidates, but also an at-a-glance profile for voters who don’t have time or interest to go deep?

-Our work running Election SOS and Democracy SOS has given us the chance to see best practices and great examples of voter guides from around the country.
+Our work running Election SOS and Advancing Democracy has given us the chance to see best practices and great examples of voter guides from around the country.

 One voter guide we particularly love and feel inspired by is by Chicago-based Injustice Watch.
 This news outlet is a nonpartisan, nonprofit journalism organization that conducts in-depth research exposing institutional failures that obstruct justice and equality.